Longwater1234/checkers-backend/README.md

 # checkers-backend

-Server for [SpaceCheckers](https://longwater1234.itch.io/spacecheckers) , a multiplayer checkers game for Windows and MacOS, available on itch.io.
-Written entirely using only Go's standard library and protobuf lib.
+Server for my game [SpaceCheckers](https://longwater1234.itch.io/spacecheckers) , a multiplayer checkers game for Windows, MacOS and Linu, now available on itch.io.
+Written entirely using only Go's stdlib and protobuf lib.
+You can self-host this game server locally or on the cloud.

 ## Requirements

-- Golang 1.21 or newer.
+- Golang 1.23 or newer.
 Get it from [official site](https://go.dev/dl/)

 ## How to build